 \subsection{Computer Vision}

 We select a ViT-B \citep{dosovitskiy2020image} model pre-trained on ImageNet-1k \citep{ILSVRC15} from the \verb|torchvison| library\footnote{\url{https://pytorch.org/vision/stable/models.html}} as the base model for all methods.
-We compare ACMized models with three conditional computation methods, each one coming from a different group: A-ViT \citep{yin2022vit} (Token Dropping), MoEfication \citep{zhang2021moefication} (Mixture-of-Experts), and Zero Time Waste \citep{wolczyk2021zero} (Early Exiting).
-For the sake of a fair comparison, we assume the same training data budget of 100 epochs for every technique.
+We compare ACMized models with three conditional computation techniques, each one coming from a different group: A-ViT \citep{yin2022vit} (Token Dropping), MoEfication \citep{zhang2021moefication} (Mixture-of-Experts), and Zero Time Waste \citep{wolczyk2021zero} (Early Exiting).
+For the sake of a fair comparison, we assume the same training data budget of 100 epochs for every method.

 Since MoEfication requires models using ReLU activation functions, we first replace GELU activations with ReLUs and finetune the model for 80 epochs, as described by \citet{zhang2021moefication}.
 The remaining 20 epochs are used for training the routers.
 For Zero Time Waste, we train the early-exit heads for 95 epochs and then train the ensembles for 5 epochs.
-For the ACMized ViT, we replace every MLP module and every linear projection in each MHA with an ACM module.
+For the ACMized ViT, we replace every MLP module and every linear projection in each MHA with an ACM module (the self-attention mechanism itself is not affected).
 Module-wise representation distillation is performed for 2 epochs, followed by 1 epoch for pre-training of the gating networks and 97 epochs of end-to-end finetuning of the entire model.
 We set the number of learners $N$ to $4$ in every ACM.
 While MoEfication and Zero Time Waste can be evaluated with different numbers of selected experts and early exit confidence thresholds, A-ViT and ACMs need to be trained multiple times with different values of hyperparameters that approximately determine the final average computational budget.
 We emphasize that our A-ViT implementation includes fixes for two issues raised by GitHub users\footnote{\url{https://github.com/NVlabs/A-ViT/issues/4}}\footnote{\url{https://github.com/NVlabs/A-ViT/issues/13}}, which may affect the final performance of A-ViT.
-The authors of A-ViT have not yet addressed them at the time of writing of this article.
+The authors of A-ViT have not yet addressed them at the time of writing this article.